Genetic Structure as Generative Poetic Form

 ## chr "cg|at|cg||ta|gc|gc||gc|gc|at||at|cg|gc||ta|cg|ta||ta|gc|gc||gc|at|ta||cg|cg|gc||at|cg|at||cg|ta|gc||gc|gc|gc||a"| __truncated__

-• couplet_amino: a pattern in which every codon (i.e. 3 base pairs) corresponding to an amino acid gets its own couplet, where the initial nucleotide from one side of the base pair gets the first line of the couplet, and the corresponding nucleotides of the base pairs get the second line of the couplet.
+: a pattern in which every codon (i.e. 3 base pairs) corresponding to an amino acid gets its own couplet, where the initial nucleotide from one side of the base pair gets the first line of the couplet, and the corresponding nucleotides of the base pairs get the second line of the couplet.
 This creates a pattern where there are three patterned words in each line.
-Similar to tercet_amino, but turned sideways.
+Similar totercet_amino

 str(vision_patterns$couplet_amino$pattern)